Flying with multiple children – the rules explained & how to actually do it!

 You will find a combination that works best for you, just think about how much luggage you have and how much you prize that overhead locker space!

 So with seating sorted according to aviation rules and your favourite seating strategies in play, you’ve gotten to the plane.
-Now how do you survive in-flight?
+Now how do you survive in-flight with more than one child?

-Also think about the fact if your baby is happily bopping about in your lap next to an older child trying to play, it really can be quite distracting not to mention their innate desire to put everything possible in their mouth so think careful about what you’re packing in your toy bag.
+Also think about the fact if your baby is happily bopping about in your lap next to an older child trying to play, it really can be quite distracting.
+Not to mention their innate desire to put everything possible in their mouth so think carefully about what you’re packing in your toy bag.

 Thankfully, after talking to the staff about how we’d paid to be seated together, we were eventually moved to a different row where there were enough empty seats for us all to sit together.
 I’ll never make that mistake again – now I make sure that each bag has a mixture of things in it.